Two-Point Vorticity Statistics in the Inverse Turbulent Cascade: Kinetic Equations

 \section{Kinetic Equations}

-For the sake of completeness, we present the derivation of the hierarchy of evolution equations for the vorticity probability distributions and explicitly discuss the introduction of the conditional averages.
-To this end we define the fine-grained N-point vorticity distributions
+For the sake of completeness, we present the derivation of the hierarchy of evolution equations.
+Here we confine our discussion to the simpler case of a one-point vorticity PDF but the extension to the $N$-point case is straightforward.
+As starting point we define the fine-grained one-point vorticity distribution

-The evolution equations for these quantities are obtained by differentiation with respect to time:
+The evolution equation for this quantity is obtained by differentiation with respect to time:

 Taking into account the vorticity equation we obtain